- Administrative calendar

 In utilizing standing P&T or CS&P committees, you must consider potential conflicts of interest with regard to candidates coming forward for review.
 A committee member who has co-authored substantial or ongoing publications or grants with a candidate during the past five years must be recused from the committee to avoid raising concerns about a potential conflict of interest.
 Only three members are required to make up a department-level committee.
 Concerns about conflicts of interest may hurt a candidate by raising questions about the credibility of evaluations, and such concerns will result in dossiers being sent back to departments and colleges for re-review if the independence of the committee's evaluation is questioned.
 (Individuals who have ongoing close collaborations with a candidate may provide separate letters of recommendation for use in the Letters from Collaborators portion of the dossier.)

 The unit head should contact the dean for approval when non-unit members will be added to the unit committee.
 The rationale for the variation in committee makeup should be stated in the unit head's letter.
-If a unit head has worked closely enough with a candidate to create a potential conflict of interest, the head should ask the dean to appoint a surrogate head to oversee the evaluation but may contribute details about the collaboration in a separate collaborator letter for the dossier.
+If a unit head or committee chair has collaborated significantly with the candidate, the unit head or committee chair cannot select outside reviewers or solicit letters for external review.
+This process must be completed by a committee member or surrogate unit head.
+If a surrogate unit head is needed, the unit head should ask the dean to appoint an individual to oversee all aspects of the evaluation process.
+The unit head may contribute details about the collaboration in a separate collaborator letter for the dossier.

 Committees should base their decisions on written guidelines.
 The letters presenting results of each level of committee review provide important information and guidance for subsequent committee reviews.
 When there is a split vote, the minority report is especially important.
 Reviewers at the next level need to be able to understand the pros and cons weighed in making the earlier decision.
 All committee members MUST SIGN the committee letter and provide a minority opinion if there is a split vote.